rchivist/deepdive/C/Lesson_3.md

 ```

 The output will be **even!** Since `x % 2` gives `0`, the condition evaluates to `true`, and we print "even".
 If `x` were an odd number, we would print "odd" instead.
+Why did we use % operator? scroll back and see what does the % operator does! you'll figure out on your own.|

 ---